 Start your declaration

-The nation-wide declaration period will open from January 19, 2026 to March 31, 2026.
+The nation-wide declaration period is open from January 19, 2026 to March 31, 2026.
 You must submit your declaration to the Assault-Style Firearms Compensation Program (ASFCP) within this timeframe to be considered eligible for the collection process and compensation.

 Find helpful guidance to create your account and complete your declaration.